 March 20, 2020

-The gaps in health and quality of life for young people with Autism Spectrum Disorder (ASD) and/or intellectual disabilities (ID) are well-documented.
+The gaps in health and quality of life for young people with Autism Spectrum Disorder (ASD) and/or intellectual / developmental disabilities (I/DD) are well-documented.
 One especially notable gap that impacts both physical health and quality of life is in the area of outdoor recreation.
 Those outdoor recreation activities that involve the most physical exercise include biking, hiking, running, canoeing/kayaking, horseback riding, and skiing.

-Hiking can present special challenges to people with ID.
-Matching the needs and preferences of hikers to different kinds of trails can help hiking planners and partners to find the perfect hike.
+Hiking can present special challenges to people with I/DD.
+Matching their needs and preferences to different kinds of trails can help hiking planners and partners to find the perfect hike.